jefflester/minitrino/readme.md

 ```

 ### Customizing Images
-If you need to build a custom image, you can do so and structure the Compose
+If you need to build an image from a local Dockerfile, you can do so and
-file accordingly.
-See the library's root `docker-compose.yml` file for an
+structure the Compose file accordingly.
+See the library's root
-example of this.
+`docker-compose.yml` file for an example of this.
+Path references for volumes
+and the image build context will follow the same convention as volume mount
+paths described earlier.

 ### Bootstrap Scripts
 Minipresto supports container bootstrap scripts.
 These scripts **do not